 New seasons are always a good time to pause and reflect on our goals and values - and how our daily schedules align with them.
-But now more than ever, most of us are feeling pretty disconnected from our typical routines.
-The work, school, recreation, and social activities that usually dominate our calendars have all been shaken up in a big way, and while we're all trying to navigate the changes, it's also never been more clear what's truly important.
+And now more than ever, most of us are feeling pretty disconnected from our typical routines.
+The work, school, and activities that usually dominate our calendars have all been shaken up in a big way, and while we're all trying to navigate the changes, it's also a good chance to reconsider how we spend our days.

 - COLD SHOWER.
 Start with 30 seconds at the end of your shower and work your way up.
 It comes with a whole list of benefits.